 - individuals who have at least $5 million in net assets

-Under the $150,000 exemption, you can sell securities to anyone without providing any disclosure to the purchaser, provided the purchaser buys at least $150,000 worth of securities.
+Under the $150,000 exemption, you can sell securities to non-individual investors without providing any disclosure to the purchaser, provided the purchaser buys at least $150,000 worth of securities.

 Employee, Director, Officer & Consultant Exemption